-The principle objective of this course is to equip network defenders, intelligence analysts, and other security operations personnel with a modern methodology to characterizing, investigating, attributing, and responding to advanced cyber threats in a collaborative, real-time environment.
+The principle objective of Cyber Threat Intelligence Analysis is to equip students with a modern methodology for characterizing, investigating, attributing, and responding to advanced cyber threats.
+Network defenders, intelligence analysts, and other security operations personnel acquire the tools to work in a collaborative, real-time environment.
 Students should expect to leave this course with proficiency in intelligence-driven network defense operations.

-There are no required prerequisites for course attendance, but students are will benefit from possessing a relative working knowledge of network defenses and networking.
+There are no prerequisites for course attendance, but students benefit from possessing a relative working knowledge of networking and network security.

 Course includes a certificate of attendance.